 Have a designated writing binder or notebook for all the writing.

 Give them different ways to write.
-To describe a brick, being descriptive.
+To describe a brick, be descriptive.
 Describe your bedroom without saying that it is a bedroom.
 Have fun with this.
 We do creative writing once to twice a week.
 I don’t worry too much about spelling or punctuation but about the process of freewriting.